tommasograndi/StockPredDashboard/README.md

 ## Financial dashboard for stock selection, analysis and price prediction.

+If any error occures while viewing the notebook `report.ipynb` you can view it at https://nbviewer.org/github/tommasograndi/StockPredDashboard/blob/main/Report.ipynb

  ### Structure of the repository
  For the project of the second module of IT coding I chose the Stock Price Prediction, but I also decided to extend this prediction and implement it into a web dashboard that could allow the user to select a stock, visualize informations and request a prediction based on two main models: **ARIMA** and **XGBOOST**.